AntoninoParisi/wall_follower/ReadMe.md

 **Leave a star if this project _helped_ you!
 Thanks.**

-**You can find the report of this project inside the images folder as documentation of the work done.**
+**You can find the report of this project inside the main directory as documentation of the work done.**